ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-3.markdown

 |Team 2| 0, null, null |
 |Team 3| 1, 1, null |

+From there I had some logic to determine what the most appropriate index was.
+The logic was not that robust and guessed the start/middle indexes, but was accurate in all cases for the last team, which was the only one we cared about.

 ### Resolving the Position

 Now that we have the player's team, we need to select the best appropriate position for the team.
 This was another neat little piece of LINQ code, thanks to enumeration and collections in C#.